Maazaowski/InvoiceArtisan/README.md

 ## ✨ Features

 - 🎨 Generate elegant, professional PDF invoices from YAML files
+- 🖥️ **NEW: Modern GUI application** for complete invoice management
 - 🔄 Flexible, customizable invoice templates
 - 📊 Support for multiple line items with automatic numbering
 - 🧮 Automatic calculation of subtotals and totals